Skip to content

 score = exp(-0.019 * pct^2) where pct = |from_bpm - to_bpm| / from_bpm * 100

-BPM is taken from Rekordbox metadata — it’s the value the DJ sees, works with, and can manually correct. stratum-dsp’s estimate is used as a fallback only when Rekordbox BPM is zero (unanalyzed tracks).
+BPM is taken from Rekordbox metadata when it is at least 30 — it is the value the DJ sees, works with, and can manually correct.
+Below that plausibility floor, stratum-dsp’s estimate is used as the fallback.

 Energy is a composite value estimated from Essentia audio features.